Here's how to score a discount on Pokemon Sword and Shield

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page, and find more great buys on the CNET Deals page.

-Discuss: Pokemon Sword and Shield: This is the best deal right now
+Discuss: Black Friday deal on Pokemon Sword and Shield: Our advice is to jump on this quickly

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.